noahats/noahats.github.io/index.md

 ###### Casting a net in the wild and catching live fish.
 <br>

+## **Overview**

+Built a SOC data pipeline in Azure, inspired by Josh Madakor's Cyber Home Lab walkthrough as a hands-on introduction to Microsoft Sentinel.
+A deliberately exposed Windows 10 VM serves as a honeypot.
+An Azure Monitor Agent forwards Windows Security Events to a Log Analytics Workspace.
+Sentinel ingests and queries this telemetry with KQL, and a geolocation watchlist enriches each event with attacker country, city, and coordinates.
+A Sentinel Workbook plots failed-logon traffic onto a live world map.

+The purpose of this lab was to use a SOC data pipeline to record real brute force attempts, identify such events using a dashboard, and consider prioritization with this type of alert.

+## **Architecture**

+Public Internet (attackers)
+        │
+        ▼
+[Azure NSG] ── inbound: ANY/ANY/ANY (custom DANGER_ rule, priority 100)
+        │
+        ▼
+[Windows 10 VM "corpnet-east-1"]
+   • Local Windows Firewall disabled (Domain/Private/Public)
+   • Azure Monitor Agent (AMA) extension installed
+        │ Security Events forwarded via Data Collection Rule ▼
+[Log Analytics Workspace] ──── SecurityEvent table
+        │
+        ▼
+[Microsoft Sentinel]
+   • KQL queries against SecurityEvent
+   • geoip Watchlist joined on IP → city / country / lat / long
+   • Workbook: world map of failed-logon volume by source country

+## **Implementation**

+1. Azure infrastructure
+   - Provisioned the lab inside a single Resource Group (rg-soc-lab, East US 2):
+     * Virtual network and default subnet
+     * Windows 10 VM named with an innocuous label (corpnet-east-1) rather than something like (honeypot-01)
+     * Standard SKU disk, NIC, public IP, and NSG auto-created with the VM

+2. Turning the VM into a honeypot
+   - Two deliberate exposures:
+     * Network Security Group: deleted the default rule that only permitted RDP and replaced it with a single custom inbound rule               (prefixed DANGER_ for clarity) written as such:
+       - Source: Any, Source port: Any, Destination: Any, Destination port: *, Protocol: Any, Priority: 100.
+Every Azure warning this rule throws is what we are looking for.
+     * Host firewall: RDP'd into the VM and disabled Windows Defender Firewall across Domain, Private, and Public profiles via wf.msc.
+   - Verified end-to-end exposure by ping-ing the VM's public IP from a local terminal and confirming ICMP replies, proof that the             network path was wide open before any logging was wired up.

+3. Centralized log pipeline
+    * Created a Log Analytics Workspace (law-soc-lab) in the same region and Resource Group.
+    * Deployed Microsoft Sentinel on top of the workspace.
+    * From Sentinel's Content Hub, installed the WIndows Security Events via AMA connector.
+    * Created a Data Collection Rule (DCR-Windows) targeting the honeypot VM and configured it to collect all security events rather than only the "common" subset, so failed-logon and account-management activity wouldn't be filtered out at ingest.
+    * Verified the Azure Monitor Agent extension installed on the VM (Settings -> Extensions -> status: Provisioning succeeded) and confirmed log flow into the SecurityEvent table after a short delay.

+4. Hunting failed logons with KQL
+  - Once the SecurityEvent table was populated, I narrowed the noise to failed authentications and projected only the fields that mattered:
+    - Written in KQL
+      - SecurityEvent
+      - | where EventID == 4625 // "An account failed to log on"
+      - | where TimeGenerated > ago(1h)
+      - | project TimeGenerated, Computer, Account, IpAddress, Activity
+   - Within hours of the VM being exposed, this query was returning thousands of failed-logon attempts per hour from across the public internet.
+Spot checking source IPs through manual geo-IP lookups confirmed the traffic was real and coming from all over the world.

+5. Geo-enrichment via Sentinel Watchlist
+   - Raw SecurityEvent rows contain an IP address but no geographic context.
+To enrich them inside the SIEM rather than externally, I did a few things:
+     * Imported a SCV mapping IP network blocks (CIDR) to city, country, latitude, and longitude as a Sentinel Watchlist (geoip, search key: network).
+     * Verified it landed correctly with _GetWatchlist("geoip").
+     * Joined SecurityEvent against the watchlist using KQL's IPv4_lookup evaluator to resolve each attacker IP to its containing CIDR block:
+       - Written in KQL
+         - let GeoIPDB = _GetWatchlist("geoip");
+         - SecurityEvent
+         - | where EventID == 4625
+         - | where IpAddress != "-"
+         - | extend AttackerIP = IpAddress
+         - | evaluate ipv4_lookup(GeoIPDB, AttackerIP, network)
+         - | project TimeGenerated, Computer, AttackerIP, cityname, Countryname, latitude, longitude
+   - Each failed logon now carried geographic context inline, exactly the kind of enrichment a real SOC analyst expects when triaging brute-force activity.

+6. Attack map visualization
+   - Built a Sentinel Workbook (Windows VM Attack Map) that:
+     - Aggregates failed-logon events by unique combination of attacker IP, latitude, longitude, city, and country (treating each combination as a single attacking entity).
+     - Plots them on a world map with marker size scaled to attempt volume.
+     - Uses a custom FriendlyLocation field (city + country concatenation) for readable labels.
+     - Color palette turned green to red to show high volume sources with deeper contrast.
+   - The resulting workbook surfaces the dominant source countries at a glance, useful to quickly show where brute force attempts are coming from and where they are most prevalent.

+## **Findings**

+* Time to first attack was short.
+Within minutes of opening the NSG, the honeypot was being actively scanned and brute-forced.
+* Attempt volume was of a high magnitude that I was not expecting.
+My obscure endpoint received thousands of logon attempts per hour.
+* Source geography was well distributed.
+Some countries made more attempts than others, but eventually, traffic was coming from nearly every continent.
+* Attempted usernames matched common brute-force dictionaries.
+This is a clear argument for renaming default admin accounts and enforcing MFA.

+## **Skills demonstrated**

+* Azure infrastructure provisioning and network security configuration (VNet, subnets, NSG rules, NICs, public IPs).
+* SIEM deployment and content connector configuration (Sentinel + AMA + DCR).
+* Log pipeline design from endpoint -> workspace -> SIEM.
+* KQL: filtering, projection, time-range scoping, watchlist joins via ipv4_lookup, field renaming
+* Threat-intelligence enrichment workflows via Sentinel Watchlists.
+* Security data visualization with Sentinel Workbooks.
+* Reading Windows Security even schemas (Event IDs, logon types, account fields).

+## **Limitations & next steps**

+* This lab covers the detection and visibility side of a SOC.
+It did not include:
+  * Sentinel Analytic Rules to fire alerts on threshold breaches (e.g., >n failed logons from one IP in 5 minutes).
+  * Incident creation, assignment, and lifecycle management.
+  * Playbooks / SOAR automation (e.g., auto-block source IPs via Logic Apps)
+  * Detections beyond EventID 4625 or successful logons after brute force EventID 4624.
+* In future labs, incorporating a larger scope to involve these above points is the next logical step.
+This lab served as a great opportunity to familiarize what the Azure and Sentinel environments are like and how they may be used in a real enterprise SOC.

 Built a Microsoft Sentinel lab centered on log ingestion, alerting, and investigation workflows, using a honeypot-style setup to generate security-relevant events for analysis.
 The project focused on learning how to onboard telemetry, query data, create detections, and use Sentinel as a cloud-native SIEM for practical SOC-style investigations.
 Also imported data to create a live visual dashboard for login attempts.

 TBC